Artwork by KOB ONE

 That Forest Again

 The woods are quiet.
 It rained a few hours before, nothing much, just enough to ease the spades as they turn the earth.
 Belinski has selected the spot himself.
-A soldier informs him that all is ready and salutes smartly.
+A soldier informs him all is ready and salutes smartly.
 Four bodies are placed in blankets, wrapped snugly, and secured with leather thongs.
 Leather takes four years to rot; blankets are never the same after three months.
 The bodies are placed in the shallow, roughly hewn graves.
 Reverence for the human being is still upheld—Belinski sees to that.
 There is a moment of silence.
 Belinski clears his throat to break it, and the deaths are now officially over.
 All evidence must be suppressed, so leaves are spread over the site lest the Germans discover their dead.
 Revenge is inherent in their kind, and whatever qualities they lack as humans beings they more than compensate for by the tenacity to which they avenge injury to their own.
 Hence Belinski takes part in the cover up, smoothing the soil by hand as would a child playing in a schoolyard.

 In 1939 even the very little ones looked so much smaller.